Dr Stefania Cerretelli

 This email address is being protected from spambots.
 You need JavaScript enabled to view it.

 For her PhD, she mapped the landscape capacity to supply ecosystem services (carbon storage, soil retention, and nutrient retention) integrating data from global datasets, as well as soil properties data from a local survey, and a supervised land use classification.
-The spatial modelling was mainly done using R-Cran and GRASS GIS.
 Moreover, she developed and implemented a participatory approach (through single interviews, focus group discussions, and participatory mapping) that involved local stakeholders.
 The spatial data and the local participatory knowledge and information were finally integrated in a spatialised Bayesian Belief Network model to map land degradation risk in several land use scenarios.

-Throughout the three years of the PhD, Dr Stefania Cerretelli gained good knowledge of and experience on Remote Sensing techniques and GIS-based systems (e.g. GRASS, QGIS, and ArcGIS), programming and statistical analysis skills including BBN statistics (mainly using R-Cran Software), good skills in managing large sets of data, as well as good written and oral communication skills in English.
-She has experience and good skills both in quantitative (spatial modelling and statistical analysis) and qualitative research methods and analysis (participatory approaches and text mining analysis).
+Throughout her career, Dr Stefania Cerretelli gained good knowledge of and experience on Remote Sensing techniques and GIS-based systems (e.g. GRASS, QGIS, and ArcGIS), programming and statistical analysis skills including BBN statistics (mainly using R-Cran Software), good skills in managing large sets of data.

-During the PhD she worked with important academics in her own field: Alessandro Gimona, Laura Poggio, Helaina Black, Mike Rivington, Alessandro Peressotti, Tewodros Tefera.
+During her academic career she worked with important academics in her own field: Jeremy Haggar, Truly Santika, Alessandro Gimona, Laura Poggio, Helaina Black, Rolando Cerda

-She is interested in the integration of remote sensing data and field data to model important environmental factors or services; these models are an important means to inform decision making processes that could help supporting the adoption of better management in order to foster a sustainable development.
+She is interested in the integration of remote sensing data and field data to model important environmental factors and ecosystem services (soil retention, carbon storage, water yield); these models are an important means to inform decision-making processes that could help supporting the adoption of better management to foster a sustainable development without depleting ecosystem services.
 Another interest of Dr Stefania Cerretelli is to integrate biophysical data and stakeholders’ knowledge to gain a better perspective of the study area.
 This is important to assess different trade-offs between sustainability, agriculture productions, livelihood diversification, as well as other factors such as poverty eradication and well-being.

 Dr Stefania Cerretelli has been associated to the following Funded Research Projects.